Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Background

 \subsection{RNN Encoder-Decoder architecture}

-The RNN Encoder-Decoder machine translation is composed of two major components: an RNN Encoder to encode a sequence of terms $x$ into a vector representation, and an RNN Decoder to decode the representation into another sequence of terms $y$.
-The model learns a conditional distribution over an (output) sequence conditioned on another (input) sequence of terms: $P(y_1; \ldots; y_m|x_1; \ldots; x_n)$, where $n$ and $m$ may differ.
+The encoder-decoder architecture for recurrent neural networks is the standard neural machine translation method that rivals and in some cases outperforms classical statistical machine translation methods~\cite{rnnencoderdecoder}.
+We use the RNN Encoder-Decoder that is established and is used by many recent studies~\cite{garg2022cerebro,sutskever2014sequence,Tufano_2019}.
+The RNN Encoder-Decoder machine translation is composed of two major components: \emph{RNN Encoder} to encode a sequence of terms $x$ into a vector representation, and \emph{RNN Decoder} to decode the representation into another sequence of terms $y$.
+The model learns a conditional distribution over an output sequence conditioned on another input sequence of terms: $P(y_1; \ldots; y_m|x_1; \ldots; x_n)$, where $n$ and $m$ may differ.
 For example, given an input sequence $x$ = $Sequence_{in}$ = $(x_1; \ldots; x_n)$ and a target sequence $y$ = $Sequence_{out}$ = $(y_1; \ldots; y_m)$, the model is trained to learn the conditional distribution: $P(Sequence_{out}|Sequence_{in}) = P(y_1; \ldots; y_m|x_1; \ldots; x_n)$, where $x_i$ and $y_j$ are separated tokens.
-A bi-directional RNN Encoder~\cite{Britz:2017} (formed by a backward RNN and a forward RNN) is considered the most efficient to create representations as it takes into account both past and future inputs while reading a sequence~\cite{bahdanau2014neural}.
+A bi-directional RNN Encoder~\cite{Britz:2017}, formed by a backward RNN and a forward RNN, is considered the most efficient to create representations as it takes into account both past and future inputs while reading a sequence~\cite{bahdanau2014neural}.